msawczyn/EFDesigner2022/README.md

 to <a href="https://www.jetbrains.com/?from=EFDesigner"><img src="https://msawczyn.github.io/EFDesigner/images/jetbrains-variant-2a.png"></a> for providing free development tools to support this project.

 ### Change Log

+4.1.2
+   - Added ability to create association classes via drag and drop of an entity onto a bidirectional many-to-many association
+   - Added theme support
+   - Fixed problem where secondary diagrams couldn't be opened

+4.0.1
+   - Added validations preventing use of temporal tables in unsupported scenarios

 4.0.0
    - VS2022 extension